candrewlee14/candrewlee14.github.io/src/posts/2024-03-07_apple-vision-pro.md

 AR has the ability to revolutionize the way we experience entertainment, work, and education.
 I doubted its potential to go mainstream before, but I believe it now.
 The Vision Pro elevates that nascent possibility to the realm of the probable, and I'm excited about it.

-If you haven't tried the demo yourself, I implore you to give it a go and let me know what you think.
+If you haven't tried the demo yourself, I implore you to give it a go and if you feel so inclined, let me know what you think.
 I hope you've enjoyed reading my experience, and if you've made it this far, thanks so much for taking the time!

 Over and out. 🫡